 In 1999, Jim Fergus published a collection of his outdoor articles and essays, titled THE SPORTING ROAD.
-In the spring of 2005, his second novel, THE WILD GIRL: The Notebooks of Ned Giles was published by Hyperion Press in 2005, and came out in France the following year.
+His second novel, THE WILD GIRL: The Notebooks of Ned Giles was published by Hyperion Press in 2005, and came out in France the following year.
 An historical fiction set in the 1930’s in Chicago, Arizona, and the Sierra Madre of Mexico, THE WILD GIRL has also been embraced by reading groups and book clubs.
 Winston Groom, author of FOREST GUMP called it, “an exhilarating and suspenseful tale that makes the heart soar.”

-In the spring of 2013, Fergus published another novel in France, CHRYSIS: Portrait de l’Amour, a love story set in 1920’s Paris and based on the life of a actual woman painter, Chrysis Jungbluth.
+In the spring of 2013, Fergus published another novel in France: CHRYSIS: Portrait de l’Amour, a love story set in 1920’s Paris and based on the life of an actual woman painter, Chrysis Jungbluth.
 Reviewing CHRYSIS in French ELLE magazine, Olivia de Lamberterie,wrote: “This novel is an arrow through the heart.”
 CHRYSIS was self-published the same year in America with the title THE MEMORY OF LOVE.

 In 2016, the second volume of the ONE THOUSAND WHITE WOMAN trilogy, LA VENGEANCE DES MERES was published in France, and in 2017, THE VENGEANCE OF MOTHERS was published in America.
 The third book of the trilogy, LES AMAZONES came out in France in 2019, and will appear in the U.S., titled STRONGHEART in late 2020.

 Jim Fergus divides his time between southern Arizona, northern Colorado, and southwestern France.